 The Painter’s Brush is a classic mustache that tends to suit black men of a certain age best.
 It is a wide-set mustache that will require regular maintenance to be kept in presentable working order.

-Governor, professor, lawyer, doctor, any job where formal attire is required, the painter’s brush is ready to offer a point of difference, the classy way.
+Governor, professor, lawyer, doctor, or any job where formal attire is required, the painter’s brush is ready to offer a point of difference the classy way.

 This classic tache has a similar thickness to the Chevron, but unlike the upside-down V of Lionel Ritchie’s 80s classic, the Painter’s Brush has a straighter profile that feels less flamboyant and more professional.